pierrepeterlongo/kmers_ebame-9/README.md

 <p>

 We have indexed 25-mers, while our goal was to query 31-mers, so we query 6 consecutive 25-mers per 31-mer.
 This is the [findere](https://github.com/lrobidou/findere) trick.
+- using `-z 1` the result show more results, that are false positives.
+- using `-z 8` we query 33-mers and some results obtained with 31-mers (`-z 6`) show a lower amount of shared k-mers.
 </p>
 </details>